 When deciding when to collect Social Security, it’s important to understand what you’ll receive at what age.

 “Age 62 is the earliest you can take benefits.
-For every year an individual delays taking benefits beyond their full retirement age — which varies depending on when you were born — through age 70, the annual benefit increases by 8%,” said Richard Freeman, senior director and wealth advisor at Round Table Wealth Management.
+For every year an individual delays taking benefits beyond their full retirement age — which varies depending on when you were born — through age 70, the annual benefit increases by 8%,” said Richard Freeman, CFP, principal at Cerity Partners.
 “Conversely, for every year an individual takes benefits earlier than their full retirement age, their annual benefit is decreased 8%.”